kyren/gc-arena/README.md

 [![docs.rs](https://docs.rs/gc-arena/badge.svg)](https://docs.rs/gc-arena)
 [![Build Status](https://img.shields.io/circleci/project/github/kyren/gc-arena.svg)](https://circleci.com/gh/kyren/gc-arena)

+## gc-arena

 This repo is home to the `gc-arena` crate, which provides Rust with garbage collected arenas and a means of safely interacting with them.

-### gc-arena

-The `gc-arena` crate, along with its helper crate `gc-arena-derive`, provides safe allocation with cycle-detecting garbage collection within a closed "arena".
-There are two techniques at play that make this system sound:
+The `gc-arena` crate, along with its helper crate `gc-arena-derive`, provides allocation with safe, incremental, exact, cycle-detecting garbage collection within a closed "arena".
+There are two techniques at play that make this system
+sound:

 * Garbage collected objects are traced using the `Collect` trait, which must be implemented correctly to ensure that all reachable objects are found.
 This